• Tel: +44(0)1479 821248

 More holiday information

-Accommodation is in hotels with all rooms en suite.
-All have en-suite facilities, and are comfortable to a good standard.
+Accommodation is in motel style rooms, superbly located by the beachside.
+All have en-suite facilities and are comfortable to a good standard.

 Walking A reasonable level of fitness is required for this tour, as we may be on our feet all day with much our birdwatching around Cape May point itself.
 Most of this will be on good paths or tracks on level ground, and we can expect to be covering a distance of up to 5 miles daily.